- Research Article

 The second half of the interview guide focused on a proposed community health worker intervention and research study aimed at increasing engagement in HIV and substance use care following release from incarceration and reducing recidivism.
 Interviewers inquired about the value of community health workers in the reentry period to assess feasibility of integrating them into post-release care and explored patient/client feelings about working with them one-on-one.
 Participants provided feedback on the purpose and plan, execution of the study, and brainstormed potential challenges to implementation.
 Interviews were administered using an open-ended method with probing as necessary.
 Sample interview guide questions are provided in Table 1.

 Individual face-to-face interviews were conducted by research personnel trained in qualitative methods, in English, in a setting that ensures the privacy of the participants.
 Each interview lasted between 0.5–1.5 h.
-The interviews took place over 3 months in one of three locations: in a conference room at XXX [re-entry agency], in a patient room at the XXX HIV clinic, or in a conference room in the XXX County jail.
+The interviews took place over 3 months in one of three locations: in a conference room at Unlocking DOORS®, in a patient room at the Amelia Court clinic, or in a conference room in the Dallas County jail.
 All participants were provided with a study information sheet and participants provided verbal consent.
 Each interview was audio-recorded with a handheld voice recorder and transcribed by a professional transcription service.
 At the completion of the interview, eligible respondents received a gift card.

 Each of the 15 interviews were assigned a participant ID and independently coded by two separate research team members trained in qualitative methods.
 The codes emerged from the interviews directly and thematic analysis was used.
 Coders met after analyzing the first interview to reconcile coding technique and resolve discrepancies.
 The interviews were coded sequentially in order of interview date until half of the interviews were completed.
 At this point, a preliminary codebook was developed between the two coding team members based on frequency and relevance of codes from these first 8 interviews.
 The subsequent 7 interviews were then coded in order of interview date, with the coding team members meeting weekly to update and edit the codebook with new and emerging themes and assess inter-coder agreement.
 After 15 interviews, all transcripts were reviewed by the coding team and assessed for recurring ideas.
 Codes were quantified and compared both within and between the three interview groups to determine that thematic saturation was reached.
 All interviews were eventually dual-coded, with all differences reconciled by consensus.
 All codes with corresponding interview passages were compiled and organized using NVivo software 12.0 (QSR International Pty Ltd, 2018).